nilevia/nilevia-weather-forecast/README.md

 - If you already save the city and then click on the favourite city, the button save will appear (it should be delete city) if you click, it will save twice
 - Layout is not good enough, have no time to desain
 - I give unit test example just for one viewmodel
 - Im not do the hackerank yet.
-So tired lah tonight.